 English Canadians were very much outsiders when they arrived not long after the French in the early 1600s.
 An Italian paid by King Henry VII of England did make the first European contact since the Vikings in the 11th century but the age of imperial expansion was well underway by the time the English made any impact.
-Portugal, Spain and France were miles ahead in the competitive resource grab and only a remarkable series of events made the cultures of British Isles replace the dominance of the French.
+Portugal, Spain and France were miles ahead in the competitive resource grab and only a remarkable series of events made the cultures of Britain and Ireland replace the dominance of the French.

 A crucial part of English success was the setting up of permanent settlements that were generally much bigger and initially further north than their rivals.
 Their gradual success was helped by the discovery of a faster route across the North Atlantic which helped them establish competitive trading posts up and down the Eastern seaboard of North America.

 Cupers Cove in Newfoundland, now Cupids, was England’s first Canadian settlement in 1612 and only their second plantation in North America after Jamestown in Virginia.

 As with all the early settlements there was disease and starvation, but Cupers Cove was significant because it helped fuel English expansion in the Americas.

 While the Spanish and Portugese empires had previously laid claim to areas where the English settled, their attention was focused on warmer more immediately resource rich areas further south.
 Indeed, until 1604 no permanent European settlements had been further north than Florida.